Paul Tsongas: Death and legacy

-He died on January 18, 1997, at age 55 of complications from pneumonia and non-Hodgkin lymphoma.
+Tsongas died on January 18, 1997, aged 55, of complications from pneumonia and non-Hodgkin lymphoma.
+His funeral was held at Transfiguration Greek Orthodox Church.
 His obituary in the New York Times of January 20, 1997 states:

-"Mr. Tsongas, who was hospitalized on Jan.
+Mr. Tsongas, who was hospitalized on Jan.
 3 with a liver problem related to his treatments for non-Hodgkin's lymphoma, a slow-growing cancer of the lymph system, and later developed pneumonia, died at Brigham and Women's Hospital.
 Mr. Tsongas made his survival from cancer an issue in his Presidential campaign when he and two of his doctors, Dr. Tak Takvorian and Dr. George P. Canellos, said he had been cancer-free since a bone-marrow transplant in 1986.

 In May 1996, he underwent another transplant, getting bone marrow from his twin sister, Thaleia Schlesinger, to correct myelodysplasia, a bone-marrow disorder that can occur in people who have recovered from lymph cancer.

 On January 27, 1998, the Tsongas Center in Lowell was dedicated in his honor.
 In a special election held on October 16, 2007, his widow, Niki, won the Massachusetts Congressional seat that Tsongas once held.
 Preservation Massachusetts, a statewide nonprofit focused on preserving Massachusetts history, has an annual Paul Tsongas Award to honor restoration workers in the state.